A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 plot_smooth(gam_mod5, view="Day", plot_all="Treatment", rm.ranef=F, xlab = "Day", ylab = "Y")
 ```

-Lets compare this to our actual data or averages for each treatment
+Now we need to explore our model fit.
+First we can compare our model to our actual data or averages for each treatment
 ```{r, eval=TRUE, echo = FLASE}
 avg_Y <- aggregate(Y ~ Treatment + Day, data = data, FUN = mean)